kaustubh-gaikwad/ecommerce-funnel-analytics/README.md

 # E-Commerce Funnel & KPI Analytics
-Designed and built a full-stack analytics system translating raw event data into quantified business optimization strategies.
+Designed and built a full-stack analytics system translating raw event data into quantified business optimization strategies using SQL, Tableau, and Python.
-End-to-end e-commerce analytics project using GA4 BigQuery sample data.
 This project covers SQL data modeling, Tableau dashboard visualization, and advanced Python analysis including revenue decomposition and conversion impact modeling.

 ---
-## 🎯 Business Problem
+## Business Problem

 An e-commerce company wants to understand performance across its user funnel and identify the highest-impact levers to: